ekmett/bad/namespaces.md

 `using namespace` other components' `api` namespaces (or even their internals) and I don't have to fight with namespaces all day long.

-This should probably become a macro.
+This should probably become a macro, but I can't generate doxygen comments for each namespace that way.

 --Edward